muasiq/unive-one-light/exampleSite/content/_index.md

   features_blocks:
   - icon: "las la-lock"
     title: "Updated Security"
-    content: "You can trust on us with the industry grade security to protect your data"
+    content: "You can trust on us with the industry grade security to protect your data."
   - icon: "las la-magnet"
     title: "Keep Everything in One Place"
-    content: "Whether it is Student database, Guardian databaase, Employee database; Your data is always with you"
+    content: "Whether it is Student database, Guardian databaase, Employee database; Your data is always with you."
   - icon: "las la-tachometer-alt"
     title: "Always Up-to-Date"
-    content: "All the latest technology and lifetime updates to ease your works"
+    content: "All the latest technology and lifetime updates to ease your works."
   - icon: "las la-link"
     title: "Insightful Metrics"
-    content: "Find relationship between events to make better decisions"
+    content: "Find relationship between events to make better decisions."

 # intro_video
 intro_video:
   enable: true
   subtitle: ""
   title: "Built exclusively for you"
-  description: "We have extensively studied to identify major pain points and time hogs in instituitions and addressed those pain points to increase system efficiency"
+  description: "We have extensively studied to identify major pain points and time hogs in instituitions and addressed those pain points to increase system efficiency."
   video_url: "https://www.youtube.com/embed/20QUNgFIrK0"
   video_thumbnail: "images/video-popup.jpg"